 Why Sell All or Part of My Practice Now?

 Values of businesses including dental practices rise and fall.
-At the moment, values of larger practices in specific areas are at historic highs, but we believe 2022 will be the best time to monetize a practice for the next three+ years given the Covid Earnouts that are available to doctors today, which will cease later in 2022.
+At the moment, values of larger practices in specific areas are at historic highs, but we believe 2023 will be the best time to monetize a practice for the next three+ years given the Covid Earnouts that are available to doctors today, which will cease later in 2023.
 Covid Earnouts functionally pay a doctor for performance AFTER an initial closing which for growing practices can sometimes increase value over time by 10% to 40% depending upon the growth rate of the practice.
 LPS has achieved values of 4x+ collections in 2022 with many over 2x.
 The first doctor to partner with an IDSO in an area often achieves a higher value over the second.
-(See First Steps and Higher Values Memos) FREQUENTLY ASKED QUESTIONS

 What is My Practice Worth Today?

 There is no stock answer, however, the LPS value process is confidential, FREE, and easy.
 You can discover the value of your practice to an IDSO today through LPS.
 Values are impacted by the size and type of practice, growth rate, location, timing and most importantly the doctor and his/her future goals.
 Values are also variable depending upon the doctor’s time horizon and short vs. long term financial goals.
 Each buyer has different and changing objectives which may include significant consideration based upon future earnings.
 (See Doctor Matters Memo)

 You Seem to Advocate a Sale of Only Part of My Practice Now, not 100%.
 Why?